-One of the most successful 12 inch versions ever, it not only retained the essence of the original song but added enough extra elements to make it quite different too.
-In this case, there was more rock guitar from Richie Zito which actually enhanced the track and the false end after the guitar solo leading to a superb percussive breakdown that made the most of Arthur Barrow’s frantic Linn Drum programming.
+One of the best 12 inch versions ever, it not only retained the essence of the original song but added enough extra elements to make it quite different too.
+There was more rock guitar from Richie Zito which actually enhanced the track and the false end after the guitar solo leading to a superb percussive breakdown that made the most of Arthur Barrow’s frantic Linn Drum programming.
 Of course, ‘Together In Electric Dreams’ wouldn’t have been any good without Moroder’s songcraft and Oakey’s deadpan lyricism.

 Available on the album ‘Philip Oakey & Giorgio Moroder’ via Virgin Records